 - limit the amount of sugar and yeast-containing foods you eat

-If you’re at all worried about thrush or any other pain you’re experiencing, always speak to your doctor or healthcare provider.
+Remember, if you’re at all worried about thrush or any other pain you’re experiencing, always speak to your doctor or healthcare provider.